 The bite of these small, resistant parasites can transmit the bacterial infection that causes Lyme disease, as well as certain other bacterial and viral infections.
 While ticks are present all year round, when temperatures rise in spring and summer, the ticks become more active and seek new hosts for food.
 These include deer, small rodents, such as the white-footed mouse and squirrel, birds, dogs, and, of course, humans.

-We are going to discuss the ways to keep those nasty parasites without having to resort to harsh chemicals.
+We are going to discuss the ways to keep those nasty parasites at bay and how to get rid of ticks without having to resort to harsh chemicals.

 Organic Tick Control